kbnewbee/Forces-of-Nature/README.md

 # Forces-of-Nature
-Demonstration of Natural Forces like
+## Implementaion of oscilation and waves and demonstration of Natural Forces like
 #### General force
 #### Frictional force
 #### Drag force - effect of viscosity or air drag
 #### Gravitational force
 #### Spring force
-Implementaion of motion of oscilation and waves.